 - The worst day to post on Facebook is Tuesday.

-These peak usage times are likely seen because people are jumping on their devices for a check-in during moments of downtime in the later part of their workday.
+- These peak usage times are likely seen because people are jumping on their devices for check-in during moments of downtime in the later part of their workday.

-Ideally, I will want to schedule an array of posts at different times and days before revising upon your own best fit.
+- Ideally, you should test-schedule an array of posts at different times and days before revising upon your own best fit.

 Twitter is definitely a dominant social media platform with approximately 330 million active users.
 Although, beyond just a great number of people on the platform, there are also about five-hundred billion tweets made per day.